0x3175633435/rjira/README.md

 # R-Jira

-R-Jira is a set of scripts to help you to better understand your projects.
+R-Jira is a set of scripts to help you to better understand your JIRA Software projects.